authcompanion/authcompanion2/README.md

 ### Web Forms for Authentication

-Authcompanion provides built-in with web forms for user authentiation; helping you to integrate user management faster.
+Authcompanion provides built-in web forms for user authentiation.

-The web forms are built using [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and authentication needs.
-No build step required to make changes to the Web Form look and feel; just save and then view your style changes. 👍
+The web forms use CSS-in-JS - making them easily customizable for your specific branding and authentication needs.
+No build step required to make changes to the Web Form's look and feel.

 |             Login Screen             |            Registration Screen             |
 | :----------------------------------: | :----------------------------------------: |